Team-Rebirth/Lethal-Rebirth/README.md

 - `F`: Flashlight control
 - `M`: Toggle Mute
 - `Left Alt`: Switch to utility slots
+- `Right + Alt`: Toggle swap utility slots
 - `F1`: Betterfog configuration menu
 - `F2`: Toggle HUD
-- `O`: Femmployee Customization - ⚠️ Recommended to be changed to a non-letter/-number key due to potential terminal interference.
+- `O`: Femmployee Customization - ⚠️ Recommended to be changed to a non-letter/-number key due to potential terminal interferences.
 - `CTRL + SHIFT + ALT + Q`: Quit to Menu, no matter what.
 - `Left + Alt`: Toggle Night Vision Goggles *(have to be bought & equipped first)*
 - `Left + Shift` on Terminal: Display alternative currency (PC from LGU)
-- `Right + Alt`: Toggle swap utility slots
+- `Middle Mouse Button`: Wholly empty wheelbarrow/shopping cart.
+- `Q`: Switch to poltergeist spectator mode
+- `LMB` in poltergeist: Enable night vision
+- `H`: Show poltergeist keybinds

 ### Known Issues

 - **Game Crash when hosting after having been a client**: Restart the game whenever you have been a client and want to host a lobby afterwards.
+Seems to be caused by LLL & LeathalNetworkAPI, will address it sometime.
 - **Betterfog Preset Desync**: Betterfog might use the incorrect preset, which can be noticed by unfittig color or higher fog density than your peers.
   - **How to deal with it**: Press F1, disable autosync, then revert to vanilla mode or manually select the correct preset.
 To understand which preset is used when, check out the [BetterFog Configuration Guide](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/BetterFog).
-- **General Desync**: Terminal purchases or similar functions may become unavailable to an operator.
+- **General Desync**: Terminal purchases or similar functions may become unavailable to one or more players.
-  - **How to deal with it**: Affected personel must exit and rejoin the lobby.
+  - **How to deal with it**: All affected players must exit and rejoin the lobby.
 - **Messed up screen width**: LCUltrawide_Community most likely is responsible.
 Occurs more often on linux systems apparently.
   - **How to deal with it**: Disable the mod and restart.
 As the mod is wholly clientside, it should be save to disable.
+- **Wheelbarrow / Shopping Cart glitch**: You can not place items into it again despite it being empty.
+  - **How to deal with it**: Use the `Midde Mouse Button` to wholly empty the wheelbarrow/shopping cart to remove it.
+- **Invisible Maneater**: Sometimes a man eater that ate scrap is invisible before pick up.
+Cause is unknown.
+- **0 value Anvil**: Sometimes the anvil from Immersive Scrap does not have any value.
+Cause is unknown.
+- **Airborn Mines/Hazards**: Some hazards, mostly (prison) mines might float above the floor or cliffs.
+Cause is unknown.
+- **Unable to enter PW for lobby**: Had it occur once that no PW could be entered.
+Pressing space might have fixed it.
+Cause is unknown.

+### Future Plans

+Here an overview over our future plans and priorities.

+#### Update Roadmap

+- [ ] Release Lethal Rebirth v2.0.0 pre-Halloween
+- [ ] Weather Overhaul with Combined Weather Toolkit & LethalElementsTheta
+- [ ] LGU Pricing & Upgrade distribution Overhaul
+- [ ] Skin Registry integration & configuration
+- [ ] Wesley's Moons Compatibility per Configuration

+#### Sometime

+- [ ] Wiki: Finish Definition of Vanilla-Like
+- [ ] Wiki: Finish Guides
+- [ ] Wiki: Finish Challenge Guides
+- [ ] Wiki: Finish Lategame Upgrades Page
+- [ ] Re-add BetterSpraypaint: Once updated to v73
+- [ ] Re-add FixCharWarn: Once updated to be compatible with LGU
+- [ ] Re-enable EnhancedLockPicker/RadarBooster Enhancements: Once updated
+- [ ] Testing - FacilityMeltdown (+chance): Re-implementation when functional again
+- [ ] Testing - CodeRebirth: Either integration or compatibility
+- [ ] Testing - LethalThings: Either integration or compatibility
+- [ ] Testing - Lunar Configuration & DawnLib Integration (+ Company_Globes!)
+- [ ] Testing - Company Hauler: Integration when compatible with v73, CruiserImproved & LC_VR

 ## Installation